Starting Out

-As soon as we walked into the kitchen during our initial house tour, we knew it needed a kitchen makeover.
-The original kitchen felt dark and made us feel very constricted and boxed in, with the peninsula blocking easy access to our back deck.
+As soon as we walked into the kitchen during our initial house tour, we knew it needed a makeover.
+The original kitchen had dark wood cabinetry and made us feel very constricted and boxed in, with the peninsula blocking easy access to the back deck.
+It just wasn’t going to work for us.

-There were so many things to consider, including the layout of the kitchen work triangle, which determines the placement of the stove, sink and refrigerator, whether we wanted floating shelves or upper cabinets that reached the ceiling, if we wanted to replace the tile floor, and so on.
+There were so many things to consider, including the layout of the kitchen work triangle, which determines the placement of the stove, sink and refrigerator.
+Did we want floating upper shelves or upper cabinets that reached the ceiling for added storage space?
+Was it worth it to replace the tile floor, and so on.

 We wanted to make the space more feng shui and ‘light and bright’, one that blends timeless design with modern functionality.